hariprasad-elangovan/Digit-Recognition-using-KNN/README.md

-# Digit-Recognition-using-KNN with MNIST dataset
+# Digit Recognition using KNN with MNIST dataset